priv-kweihmann/meta-rubygems/scripts/README.md

 * curl
 * python3
-* python packages (run `pip3 install --user -f dev-requirements.txt` in this directory)
+* python packages (run `pip3 install --user -r dev-requirements.txt` in this directory)

 ## Add a new ruby gem